Everest Base Camp Packing List

 Trekking Pole or Stick

-A notebook and a pen is always useful
+A notebook and a pen are always useful

 Board games (Ludo, Chess)